Harlequin: English harlequinade and pantomime

 The Harlequin character came to England early in the 17th century and took center stage in the derived genre of the Harlequinade, developed in the early 18th century by the Lincoln's Fields Theatre's actor-manager John Rich, who played the role under the name of Lun.
 He developed the character of Harlequin into a mischievous magician who was easily able to evade Pantaloon and his servants to woo Columbine.
 Harlequin used his magic batte or "slapstick" to transform the scene from the pantomime into the harlequinade and to magically change the settings to various locations during the chase scene.
 As the Harlequinade portion of English pantomime developed, Harlequin was routinely paired with the character Clown.

 Two developments in 1800, both involving Joseph Grimaldi, greatly changed the pantomime characters.
 Grimaldi starred as Clown in Charles Dibdin's 1800 pantomime, Peter Wilkins: or Harlequin in the Flying World at Sadler's Wells Theatre.
 For this elaborate production, Dibdin and Grimaldi introduced new costume designs.
-Clown's costume was "garishly colourful ... patterned with large diamonds and circles, and fringed with tassels and ruffs," instead of the tatty servant's outfit that had been used for a century.
+Clown's costume was "garishly colourful ... patterned with large diamonds and circles, and fringed with tassels and ruffs", instead of the tatty servant's outfit that had been used for a century.
 The production was a hit, and the new costume design was copied by others in London.
 Later the same year, at the Theatre Royal, Drury Lane, in Harlequin Amulet; or, The Magick of Mona.
 Harlequin was modified to become "romantic and mercurial, instead of mischievous", leaving Grimaldi's mischievous and brutish Clown as the "undisputed agent" of chaos, and the foil for the more sophisticated Harlequin, who retained and developed stylized dance poses during the 19th century.
 The most influential pair playing Harlequin and Clown in Victorian England were the Payne Brothers, active during the 1860s and 1870s, who contributed to the development of 20th-century "slapstick" comedy.

+Popular culture

+Representations of or characters based on Arlecchino in contemporary popular culture include Harley Quinn, an American comic book character originally serving as a sidekick to the Joker, and Arlekin, a puppet from Karabas Barabas' theatre in the Soviet children's film and the novel it was based on, The Adventures of Buratino.
+Video game representations of the character include the Knave from Genshin Impact, Fourth of the Eleven Fatui Harbingers and Father of the House of the Hearth, Arlecchino, King of Riddles from Lies of P, as part of the "Les Quatre" from Karakuri Circus and Arlecchino from Call of Duty: Modern Warfare III, a French Army soldier from the commedia della morte.